14 days tour

 A short walk this morning takes us to the reservoir where we board a private boat for our journey (approximately 60 minutes) to Thung Nai harbour.
 We stop for lunch and, time permitting, have the option of visiting the Muong ethnic minority museum to learn more about one the main ethnic groups here.
 On return, a city tour in Hanoi introduces the many layers of Vietnamese culture and history.
 Sites include Hoa Lo, the Temple of Literature, and the Old Quarter, the centuries-old soul of Hanoi.
 Stepping into this commercial labyrinth is not as confusing as it first may seem, but only once you realise the 36 streets indicate the products sold.
 So why not turn down Silk Street, Souvenir Street or even Gold Street?
 The remainder of the afternoon/early evening is free, perhaps to enjoy the view from a lakeside cafe.
 If you wish to join an optional activity, your tour leader can arrange a viewing of the water puppets, which originates from the 11th century, where folktale and legends are playfully recounted and soundtracked by wooden bells, bamboo flutes and cymbals.
 Accommodation: Lenid Hotel (or similar)

-• Day 5 Day 5: To Halong Bay; Cruise/Kayak; Dinner And Overnight On Boat (Breakfast,Lunch,Dinner)
+• Day 5 Day 5: To Ha Long Bay; Cruise/Kayak; Dinner And Overnight On Boat (Breakfast,Lunch,Dinner)

 • 12:00 am - 11:59 pm

-Day 5: To Halong Bay; Cruise/Kayak; Dinner And Overnight On Boat (Breakfast,Lunch,Dinner)
+Day 5: To Ha Long Bay; Cruise/Kayak; Dinner And Overnight On Boat (Breakfast,Lunch,Dinner)

-After an early start, we transfer (approximately four hours) to Halong Bay where our private boat awaits, ready to cruise along Halong Bay.
-The name means ‘where the dragon descends into the sea’ –legend has it, the islands were formed when a dragon plunged into the waters.
+After an early start, we transfer (approximately four hours) to Ha Long Bay where our private boat awaits, ready to cruise along Ha Long Bay.
+The name means โ€˜where the dragon descends into the seaโ€™ โ€“legend has it, the islands were formed when a dragon plunged into the waters.
 Carving crevasses on its way, it left roughly 3,000 limestone peaks rising from emerald waters.
 Soak up the enigmatic atmosphere this karst scenery creates, before kayaking to places inaccessible on the larger boat (weather permitting).
 A seafood lunch is served on board, and the evening is yours to unwind upon tranquil waters.
 The night is spent in twin-share cabins.
+Please note: You need to leave your main luggage in Hanoi at the hotel while visiting Ha Long Bay for one night and take an overnight bag instead.
+You will be reunited with your main luggage on Day 6 after arriving back to Hanoi.
 Accommodation: Overnight boat

 • Day 6 Day 6: Cruise Then Return To Hanoi; Overnight Train To Hue (Breakfast)